Integralist/go-web-crawler/README.md

   - In the case of my blog, I don't necessarily care about crawling the tag endpoints.
 - Think of different approach to rendering large/complex graph data (either json or dot format).
   - Using graphviz didn't work out once the bidirection edges become large (as they do in my site).
-- Investigate golang patterns for configuring variables from outside a package.
-  - We can either modify exported package level vars, or use a custom `Init` function, but are there better ways to do this?
+- Finish my refactoring of configuring instrumentation.
+  - i.e. removal of package level `Init` functions in favour of dependency injection with new instrumentation type.
+  - also look at refactoring functions to avoid long signatures.

 ## How long did it take?